busstoptaktik/geodesy/README.md

 ## Documentation

-The documentation is currently very limited, but take a look at the [examples](examples), at the tests embedded in the source code, and at this blog style [comment](/comments/000-comment.md), outlining the overall philosophy and architecture of *Rust Geodesy*.
+The documentation is currently very limited, but take a look at the [examples](examples), at the tests embedded in the source code, and at this essayistic [comment](/comments/000-comment.md), outlining the overall philosophy and architecture of *Rust Geodesy*.

 ## License